testdouble/mocktail/docs/example_test.md

 And we're passing again.

+That's it!
+The "Act" phase is ideally a one line invocation, because ideally the subject should be able to do its job being told only once.

 ## Assert: verifying our interactions

 Now that we've completed the Arrange and Act, we can deal with the